dthuongbk/catalyst/leverage trading/milestone2/smart-contract/README.md

-# TIC-30 — leverage order book on Cardano
+# Leverage order book on Cardano

 Aiken validators for a leverage order book with per-DEX adapters, plus the tooling that deployed them and the record of what that deployment did on chain.